MicrosoftEdge/WebView2Feedback/specs/ProcessInfo.md

   HRESULT GetProcessTypeAtIndex([in] UINT index, [out, retval] COREWEBVIEW2_PROCESS_KIND* processKind);
 }

-/// An event handler for the `ProcessRequested` event.
+/// An event handler for the `ProcessInfoChanged` event.
 [uuid(CFF13C72-2E3B-4812-96FB-DFDDE67FBE90), object, pointer_default(unique)]
-interface ICoreWebView2StagingProcessRequestedEventHandler : IUnknown {
+interface ICoreWebView2StagingProcessInfoChangedEventHandler : IUnknown {
   /// Provides the event args for the corresponding event.
 No event args exist
   /// and the `args` parameter is set to `null`.
   HRESULT Invoke([in] ICoreWebView2* sender, [in] IUnknown* args);